badara1981/Ex1/README (5).md

 ### :heavy_plus_sign: Task 6 - Celsius to Fahrenheit conversion

-Your task is to write a Python program to convert temperatures to and from Celsius, Cahrenheit.
+Your task is to write a Python program to convert temperatures to and from Celsius, fahrenheit.

 In the centigrade scale, which is also called the Celsius scale, water freezes at 0 degrees and boils at 100 degrees.
 In the Fahrenheit scale, water freezes at 32 degrees and boils at 212 degrees.